aquaticus/nexus433/README.md

 ```bash
 mosquitto_sub -v -t "nexus433/#"
 ```
-Of course add `-h` and `-P` options if needed to specify MQTT host and port.
+Of course, add `-h` and `-P` options if needed to specify MQTT host and port.
 You should see:
 ```
 nexus433/sensor/5c01/state { "temperature": 27.3, "humidity": 56, "battery": "100", "quality": 100 }